 Dental Implants and Orthodontics

-Most dentists offer a wide range of dental treatments from basic check-ups to complex dental procedures.
-So, whether you require a routine dental examination, cosmetic dentistry, orthodontics (straightening), teeth whitening, dental hygiene, dental implants or sedation, your dentist should be able help with the highest level of professional care.
+Most dentists offer a wide range of dental treatments, from essential check-ups to sophisticated dental procedures.
+So, whether you require a routine dental examination, cosmetic dentistry, orthodontics (straightening), teeth whitening, dental hygiene, dental implants, or sedation, your dentist should be able to help with the highest level of professional care.

 What are dental implants?